Anand-Patel-95/Pitchfork-Music-Recommender-Spotify/README.md

 ## Overview

 Recommending Pitchfork-Reviewed Albums & Songs using Users’ Spotify Music Libraries.
-We don't have time to read through and try all albums and songs that music journalists review.
+We don't have time to read through and try all albums and songs that music journalists review on websites like [Pitchfork](https://pitchfork.com/reviews/albums/).
 We introduce a recommendation system that gives users with Pitchfork reviewed music recommendations tailored to their specific tastes based on their recent Spotify libraries.

 ## Prototype Pitch Deliverables